Road cycling training camps 2022: what you need to know

 Read our guide on cycling in California for more information.

-A staycation, UK based training camp is not normally top of most cyclist's wish list.
-Quite a big part of the attraction of a training camp is the prospect of getting somewhere warmer where you can ride in a better climate.
-However, with Covid-19 having played havoc with many people's ability to travel outside the UK, this year you might need to make do with a UK-based training camp.
+A staycation, UK based training camp is not normally at the top of most cyclist's wish lists.
+Quite a big part of the attraction of a training camp is the prospect of going somewhere warmer where you can ride in a better climate.
+However, with Covid-19 continuing to make travel outside of the UK complicated, you might want to consider a UK-based training camp and avoid the hassle of going abroad.

 After all, you'll still get the benefit of a dedicated training block away from distractions.
 It's just the weather might not always play ball!

-We've got guides to cycling in many parts of the UK, and these should help you plan.
+The UK is still quite diverse with its landscapes and terrain, and we've got guides to cycling in many parts of the UK, which should help you plan.

 Each of our destination and ride guides contain detailed bike hire information.
 Many of these companies offer training camps and/or guiding and so are an excellent first port of call for your research.
 Take a look and see what you think.